signifier-jp/umlaut/README.md

   friends: String[0..n]
 ```

-#### Methods
-We call methods or parametrized attributes the attributes that can receive parameters, perform some computation and return an arbitrary type.
+We call methods attributes that can receive parameters, perform some computation and return an arbitrary type.
 The have the following form: `identifier(identifier: type, ..., identifier: type): type`.

 There is no limit in the number of parameters a method can receive.
 You can use the optional modifier `?` after any one of the types to indicate optionality.
 The return type of the method must always be specified.
 Examples:
 ```